fluthjs/fluth-doc/docs/en/api/stream.md

 - Details

   After calling the complete method, the stream will end.
-Subsequent next and set will no longer execute, and all nodes' afterComplete callbacks will be triggered, then the node's unsubscribe method will be called automatically.
+Subsequent next and set will no longer execute, and it will trigger all nodes' afterComplete callback functions, then automatically call the nodes' unsubscribe method

 - Example